Orwell Astronomical Society (Ipswich)

 3. Greg Babcock 60 cm F/4 Ultralight

 This is arguably the most aesthetically pleasing design - see figure 15.
-An interesting feature is six rather than the usual eight truss tubes made of 19 mm carbon fibre rods.
+An interesting feature is the use of six rather than the usual eight truss tubes.
+The truss tubes are 19 mm carbon fibre rods.
 The base is reduced to two concentric rings.
-Roller bearings provide motion in altitude and azimuth.
-The pyramid shaped spider assembly positions the secondary mirror in-line with the focusser attached to the secondary ring.
+Roller bearings enable motion in altitude and azimuth.
+The tetrahedral spider assembly positions the secondary mirror in-line with the focusser attached to the secondary ring.

 This is a complex design involving specialised machining and construction.
 So far, there are no published plans.